 Natural stone extraction

 In sensitive areas such as supply and disposal facilities or in fire- and explosion-prone zones, controlled, cold-cutting methods with shears, tank cutters, and suitable hydraulic power packs are advantageous.
-Darda GmbH offers a broad spectrum of hydraulic tools for this purpose, including applications in an ATEX zone.
+This includes procedures adapted to potentially explosive atmospheres and the avoidance of ignition sources wherever feasible.

 Tool selection: criteria and decision aids